iotaledger/bee-rfcs/text/0026-signing-scheme-traits/0026-signing-scheme-traits.md

 ### `PrivateKey` trait

-The creation of a private key differs a lot from a signing scheme to another so we do not enforce a spececific way to to build one with a trait method.
+The creation of a private key differs a lot from a signing scheme to another so we do not enforce a specific way to to build one with a trait method.
 We expect each private key implementation to provide a `new` method with appropriate parameters.
 Once a private key is created, it is responsible for the creation of public keys and signatures which are enforced by trait methods.